630Dev/HP-500B-MT-Hackintosh/README.md

 ## WHAT'S BROKEN
 For some reason when you shutdown or restart the system, it hangs on a black screen which from there you have to manually shutdown/restart the system.

 Sleep mode hibernates the PC and resets the CMOS every time.

 ## PRE-INSTALL DEPLOYMENT

 Grab [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) and generate a serial with the SMBIOS "MacPro6,1" (without quotes)

+If you don't have a WiFi card installed and would like to use Ethernet, delete itlwm.kext from both your config.plist and the EFI folder.

 ## My sincere thanks to:
 - [Acidanthera](https://github.com/acidanthera)